remoteit/docs/guides/setup-on-raspberry-pi.md

 5. Enter your network password, or leave blank if you’re on an open network

 Now you should be connected to your Wifi network, congrats!

+\*Note: Once WiFi is configured your pi will no longer be available at raspberrypi.local.
+If you need to reconnect to your pi before you have remote.it installed you will need to make note of it's IP address.
+This can be found by running `ifconfig` and searching for it at the [top of the output](https://stackoverflow.com/questions/8529181/which-terminal-command-to-get-just-ip-address-and-nothing-else).

+### Celular modem

+One of the key benefits of using remote.it is that we fully support connections over cellular.

+Setup is similar to the WiFi setup above, only you will configure setup to attach to a local hot-spot or internal modem.

 ## Check your network connection